The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Introduction

-Some fundamental aspects of magnetism in superconductors remain unclear despite many years of research.
-Several mechanisms for the survival of superconductivity in large magnetic fields have been studied: vortex lattice formation \cite{Abrikosov}, re-entrant superconductivity \cite{Zlatko1,Rieck,Norman1}, and the relaxation of Zeeman effect through spontaneous development of spatial modulations (FFLO states) \cite{fflo1,fflo2}.
-Only the first mechanism has been unambiguously observed in nature \cite{VL}.
-Fortunately, a new frontier has been opened in atomic physics to observe and study these phenomena.
-Here we analyze in detail the very rich phase diagram of rotating fermionic atoms with attractive interactions near unitarity in two dimensions.
+Theoretically anticipated mechanisms for the survival of superconductivity in large magnetic fields include vortex lattice formation \cite{Abrikosov1957}, re-entrant superconductivity (pairing of Landau-localized electrons well above $H_{c2}$) \cite{rasolt92, Rieck1990, Norman1990}, and FFLO states (partial yielding to Zeeman effect involving spontaneous spatial modulations) \cite{Fulde1964, Larkin1964}.
+However, only the first mechanism has been unambiguously observed in nature \cite{Essmann1967}, and we are fortunate that a new frontier has been opened in atomic physics to observe and study these phenomena.

-Electronic systems are very similar to trapped ultra-cold fermionic alkali atoms \cite{Bloch}.
-The orbital effect of magnetic field can be created in atomic systems by rotation.
-Coriolis forces in the rotating frame implement a uniform flux density which can produce quantized vortices and quantum Hall effect.
-The paramagnetic or Zeeman effect is created by preparing a system with unequal number of atoms in the two lowest-energy hyperfine states, which essentially have the same dynamics as electron spin and will be referred to as ``spin'' from now on.
-The Zeeman and orbital effects can be independently controlled.
-The strength of attractive interactions between atoms, responsible for superfluidity, is easily tuned using Feshbach resonances.
-Therefore, cold atoms are ideal systems for exploring a wide range of phenomena related to superconductivity.
+Remarkable tunability and qualitative similarities to electronic systems make trapped ultra-cold alkali atoms ideal for exploring a wide range of phenomena related to superconductivity \cite{Bloch08p885}.
+The orbital effect of magnetic field on electrons can be simulated by rotating atomic clouds, allowing Coriolis forces in the rotating frame to produce quantized vortices or quantum Hall effect.
+Paramagnetic or Zeeman effect can be simulated by trapping unequal numbers of atoms in the two lowest-energy hyperfine states, which have the same dynamics as electron spin and will be referred to as ``spin'' in this paper.
+The Zeeman and orbital effects can be independently controlled in cold atoms.
+The strength of attractive interactions between atoms, responsible for superfluidity, is also easily tuned using Feshbach resonances.